gdlc/STT465/HW6_LOGISTIC_REGRESSION.md

 1.2.
 Summarize your findings

 1.3.
-What is the estimated probability of developing gout for a male, white, 65 years old person?
+Report estimated probabilities for male and female in each class (set age to be 30)/

 **(2) Bayesian Analysis**